 After many years of debate and anticipation, the Pediatric Hospital Medicine Certification Exam is here, and test takers will get their first opportunity to sit for the exam in the fall of 2019.
-As with any new board exam, potential test takers have many questions, so here are some answers: When is the exam being […]
+As with any new board exam, potential test takers have many questions, so here are some answers.
+When is the exam being offered?
+November 12 […]

 Podcast Ep 52: Temporal Arteritis, Disc Herniations, Hepatorenal Syndrome, High Pressure Injection Injury, Pediatric Rash, Hyphema

-Begin to be now what you will be hereafter. -William James Welcome back to RoshCast for Episode 52!
+Welcome back to RoshCast for Episode 52!
 For those of you taking the upcoming in-training exam, an early congratulations!
 All of your hard work will surely pay off soon.
-Remember to listen to this episode and old episodes as you get closer to the […]
+Remember to listen to this episode and old episodes as you get closer to the end for more review.
+Good luck from us at the RoshCast team! […]

 Podcast Ep 51: Glioblastoma, Kerion, Antipsychotics, Urine Dipstick, Tetalogy of Fallot, Central Retinal Vein Occlusion

-Success is not final, failure is not fatal: it is the courage to continue that counts. – Winston Churchill Welcome back to RoshCast for Episode 48!
+Success is not final, failure is not fatal: it is the courage to continue that counts. –Winston Churchill Welcome back to RoshCast for Episode 48!
 We’re going to jump right into questions this week.
-Remember to send us feedback for any changes you would like to see at email@example.com.
-Question 1 An 8-year-old previously […]
+Remember to send us feedback for any changes you would like to see at firstname.lastname@example.org.
+Question 1 An 8-year-old previously healthy boy […]

-Podcast Ep 44: Spider Bites, Biphasic T Waves, Lyme Disease, Syringomyelia, Wernicke’s Encephalopathy, Electrolyte Abnormalities
+Podcast Ep 44: Spider Bites, Biphasic T Waves, Lyme Disease, Syringomyelia, Wernicke Encephalopathy, Electrolyte Abnormalities

 Always do your best.
 What you plant now, you will harvest later. –Og Mandino Welcome back to RoshCast for Episode 43!
 After a long pause, we are back with new episodes and a lot of announcements.
 A lot has happened in the past few months.
 Jeff had a baby and moved to Pittsburg to start […]